 - Used for: Milk jugs, motor oil containers, buckets, shampoo bottles, toys, pipes…

-Compared to other types of food-safe plastics, HDPE is the least likely to leach chemicals into its contents.
-However, HDPE containers do eventually break down, which can be problematic if you want to store water in recycled milk jugs.
+Compared to other food-safe plastics, HDPE is the least likely to leach chemicals into its contents.
+However, HDPE containers eventually break down, which can be problematic if you want to store water in recycled milk jugs.

 Note: HDPE is often used for non-food items like motor oil or cleaning products.
 It is NEVER safe to put food in an HDPE container that previously contained non-food items.